GoogleCloudPlatform/community/tutorials/visualizing-metrics-with-grafana/index.md

      These commands clone the sample application repository and make the repository folder your working directory.
 You perform all of the tutorial tasks in the working directory, which you can delete when finished.

+5. Install Istio

+        curl -L https://istio.io/downloadIstio | ISTIO_VERSION=1.6.1 sh -
+        cd istio-1.6.1
+        export PATH=$PWD/bin:$PATH
+        istioctl install --set profile=demo

+     These commands install Istio, in the tutorial we were using version 1.6.
+This step is necessary in order to install all Istio custom resource definitions.

 ### Install tools